Adaptive Online Learning: Achievable Bounds

-As $p$ gets closer to $0$, we get full adaptivity and replace $n$ by $\sum_{t=1}^n \left(f(x_t) - M_t\right)^2 + 1$.
-On the other hand, as $p$ gets closer to $2$ (i.e. more complex function classes), we do not adapt and get a uniform bound in terms of $n$.
-For $p\in(0,2)$, we attain a natural interpolation. \end{example}

 \begin{example}[\textbf{Regret to Fixed Vs Regret to Best (Supervised Learning)}] Consider an online supervised learning problem with a convex $1$-Lipschitz loss and let $\abs{\F} = N$.
 Let $f^{\star}\in{}\F$ be a fixed expert chosen in advance.
-The following bound is achievable:
+The following bound is achievable: \begin{small} \end{small}In particular, against $f^{\star}$ we have $\B_n(f^{\star}, \xr[n]) = O(1)$, and against an arbitrary expert we have $\B_n(f, \xr[n]) = O\prn*{\sqrt{n\log{}N}\prn*{\log{}(n \cdot\log{}N})}$.
+This bound follows from Eq. \eqref{eq:convlip} in Lemma~\ref{lem:sym} followed by Corollary \ref{cor:small_loss_finite}.
+This extends the study of \cite{even2008regret} to supervised learning and general class of experts $\F$. \end{example}